teambit/docs/docs/workspace/06-variants.md

 title: Variants
 ---

 As a project grows, so does the complexity of its components and structure.
 If you find yourself wanting to define a different set of configurations according to your project's directory structure, use the `@teambit.core/variants` extension.
-Each `variant` is a directory to which you can set a specific configuration.
+A `variant`can be defined on a directory, for which you can set a specific configuration.

 ```json
 {